 In similar fashion, day-to-day rituals are also opportunities for prayer.
 Blessing one another before heading out the door to work and school, drawing together our concerns for those in need while sharing an evening meal, and giving thanks at day’s end for grace-filled encounters are simple ways to increase awareness of God’s eternal presence.

 Domestic rituals tend to evolve.
 This is an important consideration as children move through various levels of development...
 The different ages and stages that make family life so full require a variety of forms and expressions of prayer.

 I am already anticipating how much our own family rituals will undergo these changes as our two-year old granddaughter takes a larger part in them.
 Watching her engage in the sights, sounds, and smells of holiday rituals will serve to awaken an even more profound sense of gratitude for the blessings in our family and in the joyous recognition of Christ’s constant coming as Advent hope opens into Christmas wonder.
 I have no doubt that the rituals we practiced for so many years will hold the same potential for recognizing and embracing the love of God made visible in the simple and yet profound way we are as family.

-Join me on December 3, 2019 to talk more about how to help families deepen the rituals they already celebrate to mark liturgical and secular seasons and holidays, as well as everyday routines.
+Watch my webinar to learn more about how to help families deepen the rituals they already celebrate to mark liturgical and secular seasons and holidays, as well as everyday routines.